cesar-douady/open-lmake/doc/src/autodep.md

 cat b
 ```

-where `b` is symbolic link to `c`, 2 dependencies are recorded:
+where `b` is symbolic link to `c`, 2 deps are recorded:

 - `a/b` (a symbolic link), as if it is modified, job must be rerun.
 - `a/c` (a plain data file), same reason.

-Generally speaking, read a file makes it a dependency, writing to it makes it a target.
+Generally speaking, read a file makes it a dep, writing to it makes it a target.
-Of course, reading a file that has been written doe not make it a dependency any more.
+Of course, reading a file that has been written doe not make it a dep any more.

 ## How to report accesses